Tennessee State University Professor Wins Prestigious American Society of Agronomy Award

 According to Thomas, the sports exhibit section of the museum will include a room, called “The Game Changer,” dedicated to individuals like Wilma Rudolph, whose contribution went beyond the track or playing field to changing the course of history.

-The museum has built a collection of 40,000 artifacts, and a staff of 160 is developing the 11 major exhibits that visitors will find at the opening next year.
+The museum, which has built a collection of 40,000 artifacts, and a staff of 160, is developing the 11 major exhibits that visitors will find at the opening next year.
 Smithsonian officials estimate annual visits to the African-American Museum of History and Culture will average between four to five million people in its first few years.

 Department of Media Relations